KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

     :type: string
     :access: Get only

-    Describes the way in which this orbit will end and become a different orbit, with a value taken `from this list <transitions>`_.
+    Describes the way in which this orbit will end and become a different orbit, with a value taken :ref:`from this list <transitions>`.

 .. attribute:: Orbit:POSITION